Big Brother Brasil 16: Housemates

 The cast list with the first 12 housemates was unveiled on January 13, 2016.

 On day 3, four potential competitors (Fernanda, Geralda, Matheus and William) entered the apartment to compete by public vote for the 13th and 14th housemate's spot.

 Future appearances

 In 2017, Matheus Lisboa appeared in A Fazenda 9, he finished in 3rd place.

 In 2018, Munik Nunes appeared with her husband Anderson Felício in Power Couple Brasil 3, they finished in 3rd place.

 In 2018, Ana Paula Renault appeared in A Fazenda 10, she finished in 14th place.

-In 2022, Matheus Lisboa appeared on De Férias com o Ex Caribe: Salseiro VIP as a ex.
+In 2022, Matheus Lisboa appeared on De Férias com o Ex Caribe: Salseiro VIP as an ex.